pgorman/dangerjaunt/minirules.md

 - 2 points per character with plate mail (or better)
 - 1 pt per spell caster maximum spell level (e.g. a magic-user who can cast third-level spells is 3 points)

-For example, a party with four third-level characters (a fighting-man in plate for 5 points, a magic-user for 5 points, a thief for 3 points, and a cleric in plate for 7 points) is worth 20 points total.
+For example, a party with four third-level characters (a fighter in plate for 5 points, a magic-user for 5 points, a thief for 3 points, and a cleric in plate for 7 points) is worth 20 points total.

 Use the point value of the party to set a point budget for creating monster encounters.